-It is way darker than we ever expected.
-It could pass as a 100% red wine.
+A little darker than we ever expected, but still lighter than the 2020 version.
+It could pass as red wine.
 It’s almost ruby with great intensity.

 Candied cherry, rose petal, orange rind and a hint of green tea.

-The palette is slightly effervescent, but rich.
+The palette is light and rich.
 Everything hits you (acids, tannins, flavours), and it’s delicious.
 Almost like a super robust rose.

 6 ppm S02 at bottling

 First of all, when we say we made a Clarete, you may be thinking that we made an old-timey Bordeaux blend?
 Nope, that's spelt Claret.

 ...
 Or maybe a more obscure style of dark rose (also from Bordeaux)?
 Nope, that's spelt Clairet